Surabaya Dock of 14,000 tons: First self docking

-The original plan was that the first self docking of Surabaya Dock of 14,000 tons would take place after 5 years in the Dutch East Indies.
+The original plan was that the first self-docking of Surabaya Dock of 14,000 tons would take place after 5 years in the Dutch East Indies.
 Due to several circumstances, including the war, this was delayed till May 1921.
 More than 10 days passed before the three sections were disconnected on 1 June.
-The challenge was to level these section as exactly as possible in order to prevent them breaking apart forcibly, with risk of severe damage.
+The challenge was to level this section as exactly as possible in order to prevent them breaking apart forcibly, with risk of severe damage.
 The three sections were then connected with 0 ft 0.75 in steel cables, while the outer sections got below the middle section.
 On 22 June, the docking of the first section started.
 On 13 July, this docking was finished.
 On 19 July, the third section was lifted.
 This was finished on 4 August.
 On 10 August, the middle section was lifted.
 This section was finished on 30 August.

-While lifting the first section, an eastern wind of 6 Bft made that the section that was to be lifted acted as a gigantic sail.
+While lifting the first section, an eastern wind of 6ft made that the section that was to be lifted acted as a gigantic sail.
 In the end, it proved complex to get, and keep the sections in the required positions before lifting a section.
-The worst margin of the three lifts was 20 cm in length and 10 cm in width.
+The worst margin of the three lifts was 20cm in length and 10cm in width.
 Another challenge was that the lifting sections of course sank deeper under the lifted section.
 The lifting sections were kept level by pumping out more water from the compartments directly under the lifted section.
 In summary, the total procedure of lifting a section took between five and nine hours.
 From 3 to 17 September the sections were bolted together again.
 On 23 September, the dry dock was towed back to its original location.
 On 24 September, it was operational again.

-The great depression
+The Great Depression

 The Great Depression led to some very depressed years for DMS.
 In the early years, it especially hit the 3,500 and small 1,400 tons docks of the company.
 From 1931 to 1935 there was no dividend.
 Over 1936 only a small dividend of 2.5%.
 Over 1937 a more normal divided of 5% was paid to the shareholders.